tauqua/gog-galaxy-itch.io/README.md

 ## Known issues
 * Loses connection or can't connect upon restarting GOG (disconnect and reconnect to fix)
-* Authentication uses APIv1 which logs your API key in the local log.
-This will be fixed in the next release.

 ## Installation
 1. Download the plugin from the releases page.